 Option 2: Apply for Social Security Disability On Your Own

 First, call or visit your local Social Security office and tell them you plan to apply for disability benefits.
 That gives you six months to complete and file your SSD application.

 Then, gather convincing medical evidence.
 This can help prove you’re too disabled to work.
 The SSA needs to see your doctor’s signature on any medical records you submit, if possible.
 Your evidence must show:

-- When your doctor diagnosed your disability (ask for a doctor’s letter that shows your condition’s onset date and how your symptoms limit your ability to work).
+- When your doctor diagnosed your disabling health problem(s).
+You can ask for a doctor’s letter that shows your condition’s start date and how your symptoms limit your ability to work.

-- How often your doctor treats your condition (or your chiropractor, physical therapist, psychiatrist, primary physician, occupational medicine doctor, physical rehab specialist, etc.), plus dosage and strength for any prescriptions you take.
+- How often your doctor treats your condition.
+This could also be your chiropractor, physical therapist, psychiatrist, primary physician, occupational medicine doctor, physical rehab specialist, etc. Be sure to include any prescriptions you take, dosage, frequency, and strength.

-- Your disability keeps you from working for at least 12 months or should result in death.
+- Your health issues keep you from working for at least 12 months or should result in your death.

 Once you gather all required medical evidence, you have three ways to file on your own: